basp-group/Faceted-HyperSARA/pyxis_ms2mat/ReadMe.md

 "nWimag" # imaging weights if available (Briggs or uniform), empty otherwise "maxProjBaseline" # max projected baseline (in units of the wavelength)
 ```
-3. Channels' indices and hence their associated filenames are incremented by 1 for MATLAB indexing purposes.
+4. Channels' indices and hence their associated filenames are incremented by 1 for MATLAB indexing purposes.
-4. Functions in `pyxis_ckat.py` are examples.
+5. Functions in `pyxis_ckat.py` are examples.
 The user is encouraged to tailor these functions if the measurement set is organised differently.
-5. In case of multiple spectral windows, the user is encouraged to use the  `split` fonctionality in CASA to image specific spectral windows and extract the data from the resulting subset measurement set.
+6. In case of multiple spectral windows, the user is encouraged to use the  `split` fonctionality in CASA to image specific spectral windows and extract the data from the resulting subset measurement set.

 # Examples
 #### 1. Single measurement set (MS)

-Extracting data from the channels indexed from  `0` to `12` of the source with field ID `0`.
+Extracting data from the channels indexed from  `0` to `12` of the source with field ID `0`, from **all** spectral windows.
 ```bash
 pyxis MS=myms.ms  OUT=mysource_nametag CHF=0  CHL=12 FIELDID=0 getdata_ms
 ```